What happens during my MRI scan?

 You will lie down on a cushioned table and glide into the scanner.
 During each scan you will hear a series of loud tapping and knocking noises.
 This is perfectly normal for this type of scanner.

 During the scan you will need to be as still and relaxed as possible.
 Moving during the procedure may require repeating parts of the exam, so it is best to try to remain as still as possible for the best exam results.
-You will be offered headphones or earplugs, and you are welcome to bring your own choice of music CD to listen to during your scan.
+You will be offered headphones or earplugs.
+We have a wide range of online music although you are also welcome to bring your own choice of music to listen to during your scan.
 A fan will also blow cool air over you to help you relax.

 Some scans require us to give you an injection of Gadolinium contrast agent to improve visualisation of tissue within the body.
 Allergies or reactions to Gadolinium are very rare.